CHR. Did you meet with no other assault as you came?

 so much meekness and patience, that it

-won to their side, though but few in comparison of the rest, several of the men in the
+won to their side, though but few in comparison of the rest,

 fair.
 This put the other party yet into